Kiserry21/PersonalPortfolio/README.md

 # My Personal Portfolio

 I built this portfolio web page from scratch without starter code.
-This portfolio web page can help employer's to know more about me because it show's ny talents, background, and my work.
+This portfolio web page can help employer's to know more about me because it show's my talents, background, and my work.

 I developed my personal portfolio based on below user story and acceptance criteria.